-- Step One.
+- 4.a.
+The process for applying for Chair Umpire positions at USTA Pro Circuit events is: - Step One.
 Work to achieve a Chair Certification by the USTA. - Step Two.
 Register work availability with the USTA Officials Department in the National Office (ITF certification encouraged but not required). - 4.b.
 The process for applying for Chair Umpire positions at the US Open is: - Step One.
 Work to achieve a Chair Certification by the USTA. - Step Two.
 Register work availability with the USTA Officials Department in the National Office (ITF certification not required). - Step Three.
 Achieve Silver Badge or better certification.
 All Bronze or White Badge certified Chair Umpires who are accepted to the US Open are primarily accepted as Line Umpires. - Step Four.
 File an application to work the US Open by the annual US Open deadline with the USTA Officials Department. - 5.a.
 In selecting Chair Umpires and assigning them to USTA Pro Circuit matches, the USTA will rely primarily on job related criteria such as: (Not in any particular order) - Availability - Performance rating or evaluation from USTA/ITF Certified Chair Umpires/Referees - Experience - ITF Badge Level (encouraged but not required for Pro Circuit events) - Adherence to the USTA Officials' Code of Conduct - 5.b.
 In selecting Chair Umpires and assigning them to US Open matches, the USTA will rely primarily on job related criteria such as: (Not in any particular order) - US Open Application accepted - Performance rating or evaluation from USTA/ITF Certified Chair Umpires/Referees - Experience - ITF Badge Level - Adherence to the USTA Officials' Code of Conduct - Nationality of the Umpire - Whether a player exists on the Umpire's "NO List"